i-MSCP/plugins/incubator/OwnDDNS/README.md

 ## i-MSCP OwnDDNS plugin v0.0.1

-Plugin allowing to manage your own DDNS service with i-MSCP.
+Plugin providing statistical graphics for SMTP traffic (Postfix and Sendmail)

-If you install this plugin manually, make sure you install it in gui/plugins/ - in a different folder the plugin will not work.
+If you install this plugin manually, make sure it is installed in gui/plugins/ - if the folder is called different it will not work!

 ### LICENSE